-- 2.1.
-Eligibility: This course is designed for military members with the rank of E-4 and above, but no higher than the rank of O-4, and police or civilians equivalent whom execute, administer, and/or manage OJT training program activities and functions.
-Students should have at least two years of experience. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
+2.1.
+Eligibility: This course is designed for military members with the grade of E-4 and above, but no higher than the grade of O-4, and police or civilians equivalent whom execute, administer, and/or manage OJT training program activities and functions.
+Students should have at least two years of experience.

+- 2.2.2.
 Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements. - 3.
-Other Information: Basic computer knowledge is critical to the success of AET students.
+Physical/Other: Normal dexterity.

+3. Other Information: Basic computer knowledge is critical to the success of AET students.
 Students must possess a basic familiarization with Microsoft Word, Excel, and PowerPoint programs in order to complete the practical exercises required for successful course completion.